-(1) Controlled industrial assets and joint ventures only, except as stated.
-Production is on a 100% basis, except as stated.

-- (2) Unless otherwise stated, copper metal includes copper contained in copper concentrates and blister copper. - (3) Cobalt contained in concentrates and hydroxides. - (4) Exploration stage. - (5) The Group's pro rata share of Collahuasi production (44 per cent.). - (6) The Group's pro rata share of Antamina production (33.75 per cent.). - (7) 113,000 tonnes of copper anode produced at Altonorte is refined to produce copper cathode at either Mount Isa or CCR and hence is excluded from the totals. - (8) Tintaya operations will close during 2013, as the Antapaccay mine ramps up production which commenced in November 2012. - (9) Development project.
+- (1) Controlled industrial assets and joint ventures only.
+Production is on a 100 per cent. basis, except as stated. - (2) Copper metal includes copper contained in copper concentrates and blister copper. - (3) Cobalt contained in concentrates and hydroxides. - (4) The Group's pro rata share of Collahuasi production (44 per cent.). - (5) The Group's pro rata share of Antamina production (33.75 per cent.). - (6) Development project.